confluence-breast-cancer-consortia/Confluence_Analysis_Pipeline/README.md

 ## Step 2: QC for Imputed Data

 This prepares the dataset for Regenie Step 2.
-Commands may vary based on file format (e.g., BGEN, VCF, or PLINK PGEN).
+Commands may vary based on file format (e.g., BGEN or PLINK PGEN).

 **Suggested filters:**